 Idaho is a well-known northwestern U.S State primarily known for its mountain landscapes and outdoor recreation areas.
-Being familiar with outdoor recreation activities, people in Idaho are likely to get infected by ticks as these areas are dense and moist, which is favorable for ticks.
-This blog is focused on sharing knowledge about different types of ticks in Idaho and how to prevent tick bites.
+Being enriched with outdoor recreation activities, tourists and people in Idaho are likely to get infected by ticks as these areas are dense and moist, which is favorable for tick habitat.
+This blog is focused on sharing knowledge about different types of ticks in Idaho and how to protect yourself from Idaho ticks.

 Different Types Of Ticks In Idaho

 Hemaphysalis leporispalustris, commonly known as the rabbit tick, thrives in the forest regions of Idaho.
 They are 0.12 inches long.
 They are tan to reddish-tan in color and have scutum like all hard ticks.
 There is an absence of any embellishments on the scutum.
 They are active in the spring and summer months in Idaho.
 Another prominent feature is the presence of festoons in adult rabbit ticks.

 The rabbit ticks are three-host ticks that feed on rabbits in their adulthood.
 While in their nymph and larvae stages, they may prefer smaller mammals or ground birds as they consume the blood of animals and birds.
 These hosts may become anemic or sometimes die.
 They hardly prey on humans.

 They may be carriers of diseases such as Tularemia, and Rocky Mountain Spotted Fever.
 These ticks may not contract the pathogens from a reservoir animal alone but through the transovarial method where the disease spreads from pregnant female ticks to their eggs.
 These diseases may cause severe, life-threatening, long-term effects if left untreated.

 Another type of tick found in the province of Idaho is Dermacentor albipictus, or the winter ticks, or moose ticks.